flaviotsf/flaviotsf.github.io/_posts/2012-01-02-Lead-Scoring.md

 We decided to create a lead scoring algorithm to be able to deliver relevant content to our customers.

-Me and some other ATD folks sat on a room and decided that - at a minimum - we should be able to attribute lead score points to:
+Myself and some other ATD folks sat in a room and decided that - at a minimum - we should be able to attribute lead score points to:

-* **Orders**: each of our products are mapped to our areas of interest.
+* **Orders**: each of our products is mapped to our areas of interest.

 * **Web site visits**: we published a ton of blogs, articles and newsletters.